 No other DevOps tools can match Jenkins' history, said Richard Fong, software engineering manager at Mitchell International, an auto insurance software company in San Diego.
-Fong helped manage one of the first and largest production Jenkins environments at Yahoo in 2013*, and still uses the tool at his current company.
+Fong helped manage one of the and largest production Jenkins environments at Yahoo in 2013*, and still uses the tool at his current company.

 Containers are all the rage among organizations that want to do DevOps.
 Containers promise smooth portability for application code between developers' laptops and development and test environments and, theoretically at least, all the way into production.
 They also are an efficient way to deploy microservices, an increasingly popular application architecture among DevOps shops.
 Containers can be used to perform rapid but safe blue/green and canary app deployments.

 "Without containers, you're building servers to do that work and configuring load balancers to route a percentage of traffic," said Andy Domeier, director of technology operations at SPS Commerce, a communications network for supply chain and logistics businesses based in Minneapolis.
 "Containers make it easier to get an idea to production through portability across environments."

 Here, the tool choice is largely a no-brainer: Docker has dominated the container space for years already.
 DevOps shops also like Docker's DevOps tools such as Docker Compose, a tool to define and run multi-container Docker applications, which they say facilitates developer productivity because they don't have to figure out all the specifics of the container environment before they write application code.

 5. Container orchestration